 A majority of sperm donors share the same sentiment egg donors do.
 Most care about helping infertile or same-sex couples build their families and hope that their contribution can one day help change someone’s life and give them a baby they’ve wanted so badly.
 Both egg and sperm donors are giving a part of themselves to help families build their dream lives.
 They understand that those who go through the process of seeking out and using their donation genuinely want to have a baby.

 Going through the process of finding the right donor and beginning the journey of using that donation through IVF can seem daunting but it doesn’t have to be.
 At Reproductive Health and Wellness Center, we work closely with high quality banks and agencies that can help match prospective parents with donors that fit their specific needs.
 The banks and agencies we work with have rigorous standards to ensure that you get the healthiest eggs and sperm available and that you feel comfortable accessing the information you need to know about the donation process.
 We will help you set up a plan for your donation journey and guide you along the path of building your happy family!
-You can find out more by contacting our fertility specialists at (949) 516-0606, or if you’d like to book a free consultation with Dr. Rosencrantz, just click here.
+You can find out more by contacting our fertility specialists at (949) 516-0606, or if you’d like to book a consultation with Dr. Rosencrantz, just go here.